How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Prompting Costs

 The costs for the scaled-up experiments are documented in Tab.~\ref{tab:prompting_costs_scale}, and the prompting costs for the reasoning model are presented in Tab.~\ref{tab:reasoning_costs}.
-The primary reason for cost fluctuations across tasks is how each MFM tokenizes images.
+The primary reason for cost fluctuations across tasks is the way each MFM tokenizes images.
 The notably higher costs for object detection with Gemini 1.5 Pro stem from the independent calls required in the prompt chain.
 For reasoning models, especially on the surface normal task, a major contributor is the large number of generated reasoning tokens.
+The availability of highly affordable models like Gemini 2.0 Flash, for which \textbf{our entire evaluation cost approximately \$50}, demonstrates that such benchmarking is becoming increasingly accessible.

 These costs reflect the constraints of current APIs and are not indicative of how such tasks would be solved in practical deployments.
 As discussed in the main paper, our framework is intended for a standardized one-time evaluation (and not for efficient task execution) with MFMs.